Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

-Analytic fine-tuning typically requires two circuit evaluations per quantum parameter per measured observable (and per minibatch aggregation), which motivates using SPSA during early exploration.
+In a direct parameter-shift implementation, analytic fine-tuning typically requires two shifted circuit evaluations per quantum parameter and per separately estimated observable, in addition to minibatch aggregation, which motivates using SPSA during early exploration.
+Compatible observables such as local Pauli-$Z$ expectations can often be sampled from the same circuit executions; noncommuting or separately estimated observables would multiply the expectation-count factor.
 With finite shots, the shifted expectation values in \eqref{eq:ps} are estimated stochastically, yielding a gradient estimate whose variance depends on the measurement budget.